Sen. Amy Klobuchar says her husband has tested positive for coronavirus

 He checked into a hospital in Virginia and “now has pneumonia and is on oxygen but not a ventilator,” Klobuchar said.

-To date, only one U.S. senator, Rand Paul, R-Ky., has tested positive for coronavirus.
+To date, only one U.S. senator, Rand Paul, R-Ky., has tested positive for the coronavirus.